 United Way of Oxford & Lafayette County (UWOLC) has promoted the well-being of the Lafayette-Oxford-University (LOU) community for more than 40 years.
 Originally incorporated as the United Fund in 1970, UWOLC joined the United Way network in 1975.
 From its earliest days, UWOLC has advanced the common good by mobilizing individuals, organizations, and workplaces to give, advocate, and volunteer.

-Since 1970, UWOLC has raised and invested over $10.5 million in the LOU community.
+Since 1970, UWOLC has raised and invested millions of dollars in the LOU community.
 UWOLC has supported dozens of non-profits as they strive to meet the educational, health, and human service needs of county residents, while also coordinating coalitions to prevent and respond to deep-rooted community problems.
 For almost half a century, UWOLC has served as a unifying force in our community by bringing people together to make a meaningful difference.
 By promoting giving, advocacy, and volunteerism, and through sincere collaborations with countless partners, UWOLC makes a real impact in people's lives every single day.

 Watch our 40th Anniversary Video